Prerequisites for Episerver integration

-In order to be able to use the Episerver Integration, you'll need to have a few things set up first:
+To be able to use the Episerver integration, you'll need to have a few things set up first:

 An account with Cookie Information.
 If you haven't created one yet, please visit app.cookieinformation.com and sign up.

-Your domain must be added in the Cookie Information Platform.
+The domain must be in the Cookie Information Platform.

-A Visual Studio project with Episerver set up, and running.
+A Visual Studio project with Episerver (version 12 or lower) set up, and running.
 If you have yet to do this, please refer to the Episerver documentation for setting up a project.

-Complying with user consents can be somewhat tricky on Episerver based sites due to cookies being set in multiple places.
+Complying with user consent can be tricky on Episerver based sites due to cookies being set in multiple places.
 For this reason, the following features are part of the integration:

-Cookie Consent Pop-up registration: makes sure that the Cookie Information consent pop-up is shown on all necessary pages in the correct language.
+Cookie Consent Pop-up registration: ensure that the Cookie Information consent pop-up is shown on all necessary pages in the correct language.

 IVistorConsentService (Implemented in VistorConsentService): you can query this service to find out whether the current visitor has given consent to a specific cookie category or cookie.

-ICookieMappingService (Implemented in CookieMappingService): Maps cookies to the correct categories for the IVisitorConsentService.
-You can access it via an IInitializeModule if you would like to add cookie definitions - by default, definitions will be loaded from configuration.
+ICookieMappingService (Implemented in CookieMappingService): maps cookies to the correct categories for the IVisitorConsentService.
+You can access it via an IInitializeModule if you would like to add cookie definitions.
+By default, definitions are loaded from the configuration.

-HtmlHelper.CreateConditionalCookieScript: is an extension method that can be found in the CookieInformation.Episerver.Helpers namespace.
-It can wrap a section of razor code and automatically load the snippet as soon as consent to cookies has been given by the user.
+HtmlHelper.CreateConditionalCookieScript: this is an extension method that is found in the CookieInformation.Episerver.Helpers namespace.
+It can wrap a section of razor code and automatically load the snippet as soon as the user has given consent to cookies.

-CookieConsentCriterion: is a visitor group criteria that allows editors to personalise content based on the user consents given.
+CookieConsentCriterion: this visitor group criterion allows editors to personalise content based on the user consents given.